how to sublimate on cotton

 • First and foremost, you’ll need a sublimation printer.
 This type of printer uses special ink that turns into gas when heated and transfers onto your substrate (in this case, cotton).
 You can find affordable options online or at craft stores.

-• Next, you’ll need heat transfer vinyl (HTV) in either EasySubli, glitter, clear or Siser glow.
+• Next, you’ll need heat transfer vinyl (HTV) in either EasySubli, glitter, clear, or Siser glow.
 These HTVs are designed for use with sublimation transfers and will provide excellent results.

 • To prepare your cotton substrate for sublimation, you’ll also need butcher paper or a Teflon sheet to protect your heat press from any excess ink that may bleed through during the transfer process.
 And don’t forget a squeegee for burnishing!